DataDog/documentation/content/en/graphing/notebooks/_index.md

 Clone any notebook from the individual notebook by using the settings cog at the top right.

-Delete a notebook (created by you) from the notebook list page, or inside the individual notebook by using the settings cog at the top right.
+Delete a notebook from the notebook list page, or inside the individual notebook by using the settings cog at the top right.
+You can only delete notebooks that you have created.

 ## Further Reading